-

 Dogs are one of life’s greatest treasures.
 They love their owners unconditionally, enjoy walks, belly rubs, and appreciate any moment that they spend with their owner.
 For centuries, people have had great admiration for dogs and enjoy capturing their essence … Continue reading

-Tagged dog, dogs, Samuel H. Knight
+Tagged dog, dogs, Photography, Samuel H. Knight

 Leave a comment